 The central concept behind the Kubernetes Operator is the extension concept.
 It is based on the definition and management of custom Kubernetes objects named Custom Resource Definition (CRDs) that allow a description in a Kubernetes way of new concepts that you could need for your workloads.

-Some samples of these CRDs are the ServiceMonitor or PodMonitor that we explained in the previous posts, for example, but many more to add.
+Some samples of these CRDs are the ServiceMonitor and PodMonitor that we explained in the previous posts, for example, but many more to add.
 So, that means that now you have a new YAML file to define your objects, and you can use the main primitives from Kubernetes to create, edit, or delete them as needed.

 So, for these components to do any work, you need to code some specific controllers that are translating the changes done to those YAML files to reach primitives to the status of the cluster.